 A common mistake when it comes to home workouts is forgoing the shoes or wearing the wrong ones.
 Wearing shoes, even in your living room, will allow you to move more safely and reduce the risk of injuries.
 We suggest opting for real training shoes (often more affordable than running shoes!).
 This type of shoe usually has a sole that’s closer to the ground, with a minimal drop, fits your foot’s shape and moves with it.

-You don’t necessarily need to buy new shoes!
-Make sure you have a model with a sufficiently grippy sole to avoid slipping.
+If you don’t want to invest in new footwear, make sure you have a model with a sufficiently grippy sole to avoid slipping.

-The pandemic won’t last forever.
-In the meantime, however, it remains important to take care of your physical and mental health.
+It’s always the best time to take care of your physical and mental health.
 Simple at-home workouts can only be beneficial.
 You can even go up and down the stairs repeatedly, which is a good way to get your cardio going.
-Personally, I have done it a few times and I really feel it working!
-Once again, remember to wear shoes if you don’t want to inadvertently slip and end up seeing the walls of your staircase up close.
+Personally, I’ve done it a few times and I really feel it working!
+Once again, remember to wear shoes if you don’t want to inadvertently slip and end up seeing the walls of your home up close.